ryvoxr/notebook/school/history/apush/unit-4/assignments/assignment-1.md

 ## How was the 2nd Great Awakening different than the 1st Great Awakening?

-1st Great Awakening:
+First Great Awakening:
 - Individual relationship with God
 - Move away from ritual and doctrine
 - Spiritual guilt and personal morality

-2nd Great Awakening:
+Second Great Awakening:
 - Created egalitarian cultures marked by communal singing and emotional services
 - Big religious revivals
 - Man was naturally at "the head of the woman"
 - Methodist and Baptist preachers adapted their religious message to justify the authority of yeomen patriarchs and slave-owning planters

 ## What was the Benevolent Empire and what were its goals?